scrapy/scrapy/docs/topics/architecture.rst

 Architecture overview
 =====================

-This document describes the architecture of Scrapy and how their components interact.
+This document describes the architecture of Scrapy and how its components interact.

 Overview